Jasim321/DJANGO-CRUD/readme.txt

-Following Code is of Django Crud using DRF Django Rest Framework.
+Django Crud using Django RestFramework.

 Employee and render are two apps employee of api and render is of rendering the backend functionality to front end